w3c/window-management/mdn-drafts/ScreenAdvanced.md

 **`ScreenAdvanced.isInternal`**

-Returns true if this scren is built into the device, like a laptop display.
+Returns true if this screen is built into the device, like a laptop display.

 **`ScreenAdvanced.devicePixelRatio`**

-Returns ratio of this screen's resolution in physical pixels to its resolution in CSS pixels.
+Returns the ratio of this screen's resolution in physical pixels to its resolution in CSS pixels.

 **`ScreenAdvanced.id`**